elliothux/Apate/README.md

 This is an **experimental** project and is still in development.
 BUGs may exist.
 APIs and features may change.

 ## Technologies
-This project is based on those technologies:
+This project is based on those open-source projects:
 * [Rust](https://www.rust-lang.org/)
 * [WebAssembly](https://webassembly.org/)
 * [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen)